AasaiAlangaram/TensorFlow.js-Digit-recognition-using-Webcam/README.md

 Software Needed: :point_down:
 ***
 - [Brackets](http://brackets.io/) - To edit HTML file
-- [Web Server for Chrome](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb?hl=en) -  This is because in javascript every call has to be done through and HTTP request.
+- [Web Server for Chrome](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb?hl=en) -  In javascript every call has to be done through and HTTP request.
 Therefore, even if you have your files locally, you can't just load them directly, you have to make an HTTP request to those files.
 This is what the Web Server for Chrome App is used for.
 - [Chrome](https://www.google.com/chrome/)

 This is the sample snapped images.
 Did some background editing to hide the shirts behinds me after I took the snap.